 The Network: A Time-Conditioned UNet

-A standard UNet maps an input image to an output image.
-Our UNet must map a noisy image $x_t$ and the current timestep $t$ to a predicted noise tensor $\epsilon_\theta$.
-The network needs to know $t$ because the noise scale varies drastically between $t=1$ and $t=1000$.
+A standard UNet maps image to image.
+Ours takes a noisy image $x_t$ and the timestep $t$, and outputs predicted noise $\epsilon_\theta$.
+The network needs $t$ because the noise scale changes drastically between $t=1$ and $t=1000$.

 class SimpleUNet(nn.Module):